kamp-group/website/README.md

 ## Publishing your changes

-All code merged to master will publish on the live site, unless there is a build error.
-If there is a build error, the older, working version of the site will stay live.
+All code merged to master will be published on the live site, unless there is a build error.
+If there is a build error, the working version of the site will stay live.